Is Prayer plant leaves turning brown bothering you? Unsolved brown spots on leaves can signify a cry for help from plants.

 - You can count on the humidifier to maintain the humidity.

 - Grouping plants together traps the evaporating water and helps to increase humidity.
-But risk the plant with the possible pests and disease infestation.
+But risk the plant with possible pests and disease infestation.

 - Place small cups with water near the plant.
 You may as well place a tray with water below the pot so that water evaporates and increase the humidity around the plant.